The University Arms Hotel, Cambridge - Review

 The shelves themselves are well stocked, offering a curated selection of tomes to suite a variety of tastes, and not limiting themselves to classic texts.
 I spotted Doctors at War by Mark De Rond, Life in the Garden by Penelope Lively and Look What You Made Me Do by Helen Walmsley-Johnson, so there was plenty for me to read had I not brought my own selection with me from home.
 The hotel’s wonderful Book Butler explained to me that authors often leave books after speaking at events hosted by the hotel, which I thought was lovely.
 To prevent these precious tomes from being led astray, each book has a special sticker on the title page which explains that it belongs to the University Arms library.

 During my stay the hotel very kindly hosted us for dinner in their English brasserie style restaurant the Parker’s Tavern.
 We had three courses each and thoroughly enjoyed our meals.
 I opted for the 48 hour sourdough with smoked butter and sea salt to start, a delicious roasted crown prince pumpkin & put lentils with chilli and pumpkin seed pesto for main, finished off with the chocolate fondant with hazelnut praline and vanilla ice cream for dessert.
 Washed down with a few glasses of red wine, I was left feeling considerably stuffed but very happy!
-In contrast to my vegetarian meal, my partner ordered the caramelised cauliflower soup with toasted sourdough and pork crackling to start, followed by chargrilled East Anglian sirloin stake.
+In contrast to my vegetarian meal, my partner ordered the caramelised cauliflower soup with toasted sourdough and pork crackling to start, followed by chargrilled East Anglian sirloin steak.
 He finished his meal with the strawberry meringue which was served up with lemon sponge.

 Breakfast is served in the same space as dinner, but with the option to have it brought through to the library if you would prefer.
 Each morning would offer a full continental breakfast spread with fresh pastries and additional options such as eggs and bacon cooked upon request.
 There was plenty to choose from and made a great way to fuel up for a day of exploring the city.